amatyas001/openshop-next/README.md

 ---

-Configurable template for e-commerce websites.
-Using static site generation by default providing great SEO experience and extremely fast page loading times.
-As a JAM project, it uses FaaS, WebAPI, and CDN without a dedicated backend to deliver business data.
-Implements real-time secure payment processing by default with Stripe API.
+Customisable React template for e-commerce websites.
+Comes with great SEO experience and extremely short loading times by the default static site generation.
+Utilizing FaaS, WebAPI, and CDN without a dedicated backend to easily manage and deliver business data to production.
+Implements real-time secure payment processing with the Stripe API.
+Mobile first and accessible interface composed by well tested and documented components.

 Check out the [Documentation](https://amatyas001.github.io/openshop-next/) for detailed information.